 For the apple pies, I cut out small strips to make a lattice-style top.

 A lattice top is made by intertwining each layer in a pattern that above and under each strip.
 It may be easier to make a pattern on a floured surface, chill, then place on top.
 Then lightly pinch the edges where the strips meet the bottom edge together to seal.
 For an apple pie, I always brush crust with an egg wash then sprinkle some sanding sugar on top of the wash then place in the oven.

 Egg wash: one egg and a splash of whole milk or heavy cream.

-Bake in preheated 425 degree oven for about 35-40 minutes.
-I baked both kinds at the same time because I’m inpatient and had to know how they were going to come out.
+Bake in preheated 425-degree oven for about 35-40 minutes.
+I baked both kinds at the same time because I’m impatient and had to know how they were going to come out.
 It’s probably best to do each kind one at a time for precise cooking times.
-The apple pie mini’s will be ready when the center is bubbly and the outer crust is a golden brown.
-This recipe should make a dozen all together, maybe more depending on how thin you roll the crust.
+The apple pie minis will be ready when the center is bubbly and the outer crust is a golden brown.
+This recipe should make a dozen altogether, maybe more depending on how thin you roll the crust.
 You will use more pie crust for the apple and less for the pumpkin, obviously with no top crust on the pumpkin.